openfaas/docs/docs/architecture/production.md

 # Deploy OpenFaaS Pro in Production

-OpenFaaS is meant for open-source developers, but OpenFaaS Pro is meant for production.
+OpenFaaS Pro is meant for production.

 This page contains recommendations for tuning OpenFaaS Pro for production usage.